-No studies on the effects on the ability to drive and use machines have been performed.
-Based on its pharmacodynamic properties, CoAprovel is unlikely to affect this ability.
+Based on its pharmacodynamic properties, CoAprovel is unlikely to affect the ability to drive and use machines.
 When driving vehicles or operating machines, it should be taken into account that occasionally dizziness or weariness may occur during treatment of hypertension.